shlexware/Rayfield/Documentation.md

 	LoadingSubtitle = "by Sirius",
 	ConfigurationSaving = {
 		Enabled = true,
-		FolderName = "Rayfield Interface Suite",
-		FileName = "Big Hub"
+		FolderName = nil, -- Create a custom folder for your hub/game FileName = "Big Hub"
 	},
+        Discord = {
+        	Enabled = true,
+        	Invite = "sirius", -- The Discord invite code, do not include discord.gg/ RememberJoins = true -- Set this to false to make them join the discord every time they load it up },
-	KeySystem = false, -- Set this to true to use our key system KeySettings = {
+	KeySystem = true, -- Set this to true to use our key system KeySettings = {
 		Title = "Sirius Hub",
 		Subtitle = "Key System",
 		Note = "Join the discord (discord.gg/sirius)",
+		FileName = "SiriusKey",
 		SaveKey = true,
-		Key = "ABCDEF"
+		GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = "Hello"
 	}
 })
 ```